Summit

 Sunday, March 15th, 1:30 PM

+@ Delta Ponds Loop Trail 640 Goodpasture Island Rd, Eugene, OR Let's meet at The Delta!
 Delta Ponds is a 150-acre waterway site consisting of numerous ponds, channels, wetlands, and associated riparian areas.
 This unique natural area owned by the City of Eugene borders a stretch of the Willamette River, just downstream from Valley River Center.
 For many, it is a favorite spot for bird watching, fishing, and enjoying the outdoors.
+The trail is now a 1.4 mile loop, which was completed in December 2024. *Parking can sometimes be a challenge at the Delta Ponds, particularly on nice weather days.
+See parking info below. |

 Parking at Delta Ponds